MilkSilk/ML_finance/README.md

 # ML_finance
 Repository containing a project for machine learning in finance university course

+Suggested code format: jupyter notebooks

+It's supposed to be a python script by the end, but it shouldn't take too much time converting notebooks to a script (hopefully)

 # Done
 Cut and paste here stuff from TODO, that's been done